+This course does not focus on one or two particular historical developments or events.
 Students will have a lot of freedom to select events or developments related to international relations and organisations to work on for their assignments.
 More important than the topics as such, is that they promise to be relevant to a contemporary issue.
 This relevance can be established in different ways, of which the analogical reasoning and the construction of histories that explain how a contemporary situation emerged are the ones most widely applied.
-For at least one of the assignments, the students adopt a practice-oriented perspective.
-This may, for example, involve writing a briefing for political decision makers.
+For the final assignment, the students adopt a practice-oriented perspective.
+This may, for example, involve writing an advisory report on a contemporary issue for political decision makers.

 After completing this course, students will have:

 Knowledge of history as ‘the past’ and history as ‘an approach’

 Knowledge of the ways in which history is invoked in political debates and decision making

 Ability to work with primary and secondary sources to develop an analysis of past developments or events

 Knowledge of approaches to determine the contemporary relevance of histories

 Ability to develop well-argued recommendations or reflections rooted in history related to current debates and present them in a way suitable for a non-academic audience

 100% of the final grade is determined by grades for written assignments.

 In addition, several seminar assignments, including a presentation, have to be completed to a satisfactory standard to be eligible for a final grade for the course.